 The Partnership maintains a Code of Ethics that is applicable to all executive officers, directors, and certain other employees.
-A copy of the Code of Ethics is available in the Investor Relations section of the Partnership's website.
+A copy of the Code of Ethics is available on the Investor Relations section of the Partnership's website.

 Item 11.
-Executive Compensation; Compensation Discussion & Analysis
+EXECUTIVE COMPENSATION; COMPENSATION DISCUSSION & ANALYSIS